 The three Kono brothers, all of whom have jobs, families, and positions of responsibility, escaped their everyday lives for a moment to spend quality time in a single car, enjoying skiing in various locations.
 This camper trip was a reminiscence of the days they spent nearly 20 years ago.

-This winter, why not take a trip to a snowy mountain?
+This winter, let's take a trip to a snowy mountain somewhere.

 Information